microsoft/hack-together/templates/dotnet-uwp-app-microsoft-graph/README.md

 * Clone the Hack Together repository to your local workspace or directly download the source code.
 * Open the project folder `dotnet-uwp-app-microsoft-graph` and double click to `UWP-app-MSGraph.sln` file to open your project with Visual Studio.
+* Update app and secret (only if in the previous step you registered your app manually)
   * Navigate to your UWP project, and select *MainPage.xaml.cs* file, replace "client-id-from-app-registration" with `Application (client) ID` that you copied from your Azure Active Directory app.
 * Select **Local Machine** button to run your app on your machine.

 In your UWP app, log in using an Azure AD user account.